JoeD016/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

+### Contours detection:

+### Optical flow: enable people to sign their name in the air.
+We do not need to add a touch screen anymore.

+### Object detection: Auto check out machine: Detect number of object, can used to count the number of dishes student take when they check out and generate price.

 #### MediaPipe

 A more recent open source and efficient method of extracting information from video streams comes out of Google's [MediaPipe](https://mediapipe.dev/), which offers state of the art face, face mesh, hand pose, and body pose detection.